wexample/wex/README.md

 Manage a mail server, see https://www.davd.eu/byecloud-building-a-mailserver-with-modern-webmail/

 #### Install mail server

 - Create a new site using service mailserver
 - Register at least one mail account
 - Go into the site and execute `wex mail/dkim` to generate a 1024 TXT DNS entry
 - Edit your DNS Zone by
-  * Adding a A mail domain like mail.wexample.com
+  * Adding a A mail domain like mail.wexample.com or a CNAME as an alias of an existing domain
   * Create two MX records pointing to mail.wexample.com
     - First with priority 0
     - Second with priority 10
-  * Create a TXT entry using content on [mailserver]/config/opendkim/keys/wexample.com/mail.txt
+  * Create a TXT entry using DKIM content generated in [mailserver]/config/opendkim/keys/wexample.com/mail.txt
+  * Create a TXT record with "v=spf1 ip4:123.123.123.123 ~all" with the server IP
 - Wait too long, around 24h
+- Start mail server
+- Create at least on mail : wex mail/command -g=mail -a=add -d="postmaster@domain.com"
+- Restart mail server